jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

 So a new model is required to hold the references because MenuItem can now belong to multiple menus MenuItem <-> Menu many to many through relationship

-`rails generate model MenuItemsList menu_item:references menu:references`
+`rails generate model ItemLink menu_item:references menu:references`

 ItemInfo needs a column to reference the menu it belongs to.